Church Hill BMA passes revisions to "somewhat antiquated" personnel policy - NewsBreak

 JONESBOROUGH, Tenn.
 (WJHL) — A local agriculture cooperative’s quest to build a local meat-packing plant will get a major boost Monday if the Washington County Commission finalizes approval of $2 million in federal ARPA funds for the project.
 The Appalachian Producers Cooperative (APC) has a plan, a board, bylaws and a selected location for a […]

-ROAN MOUNTAIN — The proposed long-term drug treatment center for the region came a little closer to opening last Friday.
-That was when Gov. Bill Lee signed the lease on the facility which will house the center.
-Rep. Tim Hicks, R-Gray, was present when Lee signed the lease.
-Hicks...
+ROAN MOUNTAIN — The proposed long-term drug treatment center for the region is a little closer to opening.
+On Friday, Gov. Bill Lee signed the lease on the facility that will house the center.

 Teague leaves Visit Kingsport; Lett stepping into his place

-The Kingsport Chamber announced today the retirement of Visit Kingsport Executive Director Jud Teague and the appointment of Frank Lett, Visit Kingsport senior associate executive director, as the tourism program’s new leader.
-Teague has served at the helm of the highly successful tourism organization for 16 years.
+KINGSPORT — The Kingsport Chamber announced Monday the retirement of Visit Kingsport Executive Director Jud Teague and the appointment of Frank Lett, Visit Kingsport senior associate executive director, as the tourism program’s new leader.
+Teague has served at the helm of the tourism organization for 16 years.

 Kingsport Times-News